 “Then press your case.
 Please.”

-The Professor offered facts he thought Death would already know: that his wife had died at childbirth; that the daughter became the central feature of his life; that he had few resources, not even the house where they stood, which was owned by his employers.
+The Professor offered facts he thought Death would already know: that his wife had died at childbirth; that the daughter became the central figure of his life; that he had few resources, not even the house where they stood, which was owned by his academic employers.
 The girl was so tender and might be married within two or three years.
 “But I am old,” he added, “and have little time to offer for an extension of her young life.
-She was the product of my middle age, so many years focused on my work, though that poor investment should be no concern of yours.
+She was the product of my middle age; so many years focused on my work, though that poor investment should be no concern of yours.
 I suspect there are not all that many years left to me but you may have them gladly.”

-“Yes, the Ledger of life and death appoints a time for each of us but it gives me little other information.”
+“Yes, the Ledger of life and death appoints a time for each of us but it gives me little insight.”
 So Death inquired: “I know only that you are a professor.
 Are you a man of medicine, whose work will lessen suffering?
 Or a man of science and invention, who can improve the quality of life for those not yet born?
 A philosopher, perhaps, who might discern the meaning of life—and the purpose of its end and in doing so to justify my work?”